ahnaf4D/shop-nexus/learnings/notes.md

 - It can be error response or success response
 - After implement it i am not use like that `res.send()` I use my own controller

+### 18. Learn how to find a specific user with his id

+- Learn that How to get specific users with his id
+- How to validate input and handle success and errors

 ## Add Some API Testing Endpoints

 To ensure your API is functioning correctly, add the following testing endpoints to your Express server: